Maxim-Mazurok/google-api-typings-generator/gapi.client.accesscontextmanager-v1/readme.md

 });

 /*
 Returns the IAM permissions that the caller has on the specified Access Context Manager resource.
 The resource can be an AccessPolicy, AccessLevel, or ServicePerimeter.
-This method does not support other resources. **IAM Permissions**: No specific IAM permission is required to call this method.
-It returns the subset of the requested permissions that the caller possesses.
+This method does not support other resources.
 */
 await gapi.client.accesscontextmanager.accessPolicies.testIamPermissions({
   resource: 'resource',